cncf/tag-security/NEWMEMBERS.md

 ## New Members

 The purpose of this plan is to ensure that you become familiar with the team and know how you will contribute.
-The first step is to get yourself familiar with our mission at [SIG-Security charter](governance/charter.md).
+The first step is to get yourself familiar with our mission at [Security TAG charter](governance/charter.md).

 New members are advised to: